Visiting Ostia Antica from Rome

 When is the best time to visit Ostia Antica?

 The Eternal City is one of the few capitals in the world where any time of the year is good to visit, as well as its ruins.
-Particularly I would not recommend July and August because they are the hottest and most suffocating months of the summer.
+I wouldn't particularly recommend July and August because they are the hottest and most stifling months of the summer.

 However, the archaeological park of Ostia Antica is the exception that proves the rule: you can go any month, unlike the Colosseum and the Roman Forum where you will die from scorching, because it has wonderful shadows.
-You don't know how much you will be grateful for them!
+You don't know how much you will appreciate them!

 Spring in Ostia Antica